2021 BMCA Online Somatic Symposium

 This performance/workshop will show film (and perhaps Live Performance) generated from earth/body-based scores developed while in residence.
 This work-in-progress continues to be workshopped with volunteer dancers.
 Scores emerged from a somatic inquiry into connection and relationship-building with the land.

-5:00 am: Mitochondria and The Sea of Qi
+5:00 am: Mitochondria & the Sea of Qi: a Somatic Art Exploration

 Marina Tsartsara (Practice)